CARLOS DI SARLI

 1958, Di Sarli leaves RCA Victor and makes his last recordings with Philips.
 Singers are Jorge Durán and Horacio Casares who replaces Florio.
 Unfortunately in bad health, Carlos Di Sarli must dissolve the orchestra and retire.
 We are in 1959, and he dies few months later.

-The dark glasses man is probably the most mysterious conductor.
-Hidden by the obvious simplicity of his arrangements, Carlos Di Sarli reaches the perfect balance between the instruments, which is probably what leads to this unique - should I say magic - sounding.
-Let’s listen more carefully…
+The man with black glasses is probably the most mysterious orchestra conductor.
+The obvious simplicity of his arrangements hides the perfect adjustment between instruments, which is probably how he can get such unique - or better said magic - sounding.
+Let listen to it more carefully…

-Di Sarli, at the piano, deals with transitions and revives the whole orchestra to the next musical phrase he use to punctuate with his famous "bells".
-This delicate decoration is specific to Di Sarli and realized at the piano starting from the basses to the trebles.
-As an example, you can identify the typical bells 3 measures before the end of La Cumparsita from 1955.
-His unrivaled left hand (the basses) gives "el compás" (the beat) with the double bass and provides a deep resonance to the orchestra.
-Here are some key characteristics of a style which true secrets can only be found in the emotions it inspires, and which invites to embrace and walk.
+Di Sarli at piano manages transitions and revives the whole orchestra to the next musical phrase that he likes to punctuate with his famous « bells ».
+This delicate and typical Di Sarli’s embellishment is performed at piano starting from the basses to the high range.
+As an example, you can hear it 3 bars before the end of La Cumparsita from 1955.
+His unrivaled left hand (basses) gives the "compás" together with the double bass and provides the orchestra with a deep resonance.
+These are few of the main characteristics of Carlos Di Sarli, who true secret is emotion and invites us to "abrazar y caminar".

 - Di Sarli’s bells at the piano, usually at the end of a phrase and/or during transitions.